 Antarctica is among the harshest climates on the planet.
 The extreme cold, high wind speed, and months of darkness make comprehensive manned station observations very difficult.
 These relatively limited observational data provide a unique challenge in determining how Antarctica interacts with various major climate events.
 Despite the difficulty, research into Antarctic climate has provided a unique view of both how events around the world affect this largely untouched continent, and how Antarctica affects the rest of the world.
-Considerable effort has gone into determining links between major climate events, such as the El Niño Southern Oscillation (ENSO), the Southern Annular Mode (SAM), and the variability of weather in Antarctica.
+Considerable effort has gone into determining links between major climate events, such as the El Niño Southern Oscillation (ENSO) and the Southern Annular Mode (SAM), and the variability of weather in Antarctica.
 This analysis explores signals that often go undiscussed in previous literature.

 The ENSO signal found throughout Antarctic surface observations and reanalysis data is the focus of this research (for a more complete review of interactions between ENSO and Antarctica see Turner, 2004).
 Understanding of ENSO, and its effects, has changed substantially since it was initially viewed as just warm water off the Pacific coast of equatorial South America.
 ENSO is now understood to be among the dominant cycles of both the atmosphere and ocean on decadal and sub-decadal time scales.
 Its effects are found around the globe, rather than simply in the Pacific where it has its origin (Diaz and Markgraf, 1992; Trenberth, 1975a; 1975b; 1976; Mo and White, 1985).
 ENSO has been described as a coupled system linking an oceanic segment and an atmospheric segment, El Niño and the Southern Oscillation respectively (Philander and Rasmusson, 1985).
 The oceanic segment has been defined as significant anomalies in sea surface temperatures throughout the equatorial Pacific, stretching from approximately 80o to 180o west.
 The Southern Oscillation has been defined as the surface pressure variations between the equatorial Western and Eastern Pacific.
 Generally this is measured by the Southern Oscillation Index (SOI) which will be specifically defined in the following section.
 The definition of El Niño (La Niña) used predominantly in the literature is that of greater (less) than 0.4 (-0.4) o Celsius anomaly from mean of sea surface temperatures for 6 months or longer within the Niño 3.4 region (150-90o W and 5o north to 5o south) (National Oceanic and Atmosphere Administration Climate Prediction Center) .
 This definition indicates that El Niño conditions occur 31% of the time, La Niña conditions occur 23% of the time, while neutral events account for 56% of the time (Trenberth, 1997).
-A similar definition is used throughout this work as the Oceanic Niño Index (ONI) is based upon the Niño 3.4 region sea surface temperatures.
+This work uses the Oceanic Niño Index (ONI) with a similar definition based upon the Niño 3.4 region sea surface temperatures.
 Recent work suggests the peak in Southern Hemisphere response leads the peak in tropical signatures of ENSO by approximately one season (Jin and Kirtman, 2009).